open-craft/edx-simple-theme/README.md

 This is a two-step process:

-1. Building the tokens: The `paragon build-tokens` build tokens command compiles the JSON style dictionaries into CSS file sin the `paragon/css/` directory.
+1. Building the tokens: The `paragon build-tokens` build tokens command compiles the JSON style dictionaries into CSS files in the `paragon/css/` directory.
    These are supposed to be committed to the repository.
 2. Building the SCSS: The build token CSS files are then compiled into a brand theme in the dist folder using the `paragon build-scss` command.
 The contents